For more information please get in touch with ARPANSA

 Edition 1 of the National Directory for Radiation Protection was developed by the Radiation Health Committee and published in August 2004.
 It was subsequently endorsed by the Australian Health Ministers' Conference (AHMC) as the uniform national framework for radiation protection in Australia.

 Following publication of Edition 1, the Radiation Health Committee (RHC) agreed that further progression of the Directory would be by individual amendments, and that the consolidated version of the Directory would be maintained as an electronic document via ARPANSA's website.
 The current consolidated version is available for download below, as well as the individual amendments.
 Updated printed versions of the Directory will be published intermittently.
-The current Directory includes amendments up to and including amendment 5, agreed by the RHC July 2010 and endorsed by Ministers June 2011.
+The current Directory includes amendments up to and including amendment 6, agreed by the RHC November 2012 and endorsed by the Standing Committee on Health out of session in December 2013.

 Further amendments to the Directory are in development by the Radiation Health Committee and will be published in due course.